Deeplocal/mocktailsmixer/README.md

 ### Step 22: Create Google Cloud Function
 - Clone the repository to your local machine.
-- Update “your-google-project-id” on line 7 of apiai_webhook/index.js.
+- Update “your-google-project-id” on line 7 of software/gcf/index.js.
-- Create a zip file including only package.json and index.js from the apiai_webhook directory.
+- Create a zip file including only package.json and index.js from the software/gcf/ directory.
 - Navigate to the Cloud Functions Console in a browser.
 - Ensure the correct project is selected in the dropdown at the top of the page.
 - Click “Create Function.”